 We should be making the unequivocal case that each and every person has the absolute right to control their own bodies.
 As I said earlier, bodily autonomy is the first and most essential condition of freedom.
 We should also point out that this belief is so universally accepted in our society, that even in the case of a pandemic, we never made it mandatory to get vaccinated.
 There were always testing alternatives.

 Imagine that there is a young child in need of a kidney transplant, and that they have a neighbor who is a perfect donor.
 Do we commandeer the neighbor’s kidney in order to save the child’s life?
 An actually already definitely alive child?
 We wouldn’t dream of it.
 We don’t even take organs from corpses without their consent.

 The right to have sole authority over your physical self is one that we do not even question when it comes to men.
 Until the advent of birth control, this right was not even available to women.
 If we believe that women should have the same rights as men, if we believe that men and women must be equal before the law, then we have to believe that women also have the right to absolute physical autonomy.

-The Constitutional Case: The right to privacy may not be spelled out, but the ban on “involuntary servitude” most certainly is, right there in the Thirteenth Amendment of the U.S. Constitution.
+The right to privacy may not be spelled out, but the ban on “involuntary servitude” most certainly is, right there in the Thirteenth Amendment of the U.S. Constitution.
 Some legal scholars have made the case that forcing a woman to endure pregnancy and childbirth for the benefit of another person qualifies as a medical form of involuntary servitude.

-Setting the Agenda: We on the Left have to learn that sometimes we have to risk losing battles to win the war.
+Sometimes we have to risk losing battles to win the war.
 Is the “involuntary servitude” frame controversial?
 Would people pitch a fit if we drew parallels between forced pregnancy and slavery?
 You betcha.
 Would it get people thinking about what it means to be free and what control over your own body has to do with it?
 Yes, indeed.